Lyme disease is a vector-borne disease caused by the Borrelia bacterium and spread by Ixodes ticks.

 The symptoms of Lyme illness vary.
 Sometimes, it could come as fever, swollen lymph nodes, and loss of appetite in dogs.
 Some dogs will not move due to joint pain.

 Also, Lyme disease affects the kidneys.
-Thus causing vomiting, increased thirst and urination, and appetite loss.
+Thus, vomiting is caused, thirst and urination are increased, and appetite loss is observed.
 Kidney failure can make a dog unwell and resistant to therapy.

 Nervous system disorders can cause facial paralysis and seizures in dogs.
 Secondary cardiac disease is rare but can induce collapse.